 Bethel’s Plans For Poor Air Quality

-The first day of school will go on as scheduled Tuesday, but smoke in the air from Oregon wildfires will keep all Bethel students indoors.
+The first day of school at Malabon will go on as scheduled Tuesday, but smoke in the air from Oregon wildfires may keep all Bethel students indoors.

 The school district will follow these guidelines shared by the Lane Regional Air Protection Agency (LRAPA):